Georgetown University Rugby Football Club: Recent Seasons

 The 2001 fall season marked Georgetown's last year in Division I. The 2001 season was a building year for the team.

 The spring and fall 2002 seasons marked a new start for Georgetown that began with a last minute victory over Catholic University in the Capitol Cup tournament.

 During the fall of 2002, Georgetown moved from Division I to Division II.
 They subsequently won the Potomac Rugby Union's Division II championship.

 Since 2004, the Club has been a sponsor of the annual Run For Rigby to raise money for off-campus housing safety awareness.

 That same season, Georgetown shut out Salisbury University in the PRU championship, avenging their last minute loss to Salisbury in 2003.

 The spring 2005 season marked Georgetown's championship run into Final Four of the USA Rugby National Tournament.

 During the Spring 2009 season, Georgetown did not participate in the annual Capitol Cup tournament due to a scheduling conflict with the National D2 Playoffs.

 Georgetown in 2009 defeated #1 seed Cal Maritime, 20-17, in the quarterfinals to advance to the National D2 semifinals.
 This marks the second time in school history that the Hoya Ruggers have reached the Final Four of the USA Rugby National Tournament.

 In 2013, the club formally organized a competitive Rugby Sevens side which placed 11th out of 24 teams in the Las Vegas Invitational.
 In 2014, 2016 and 2017 the sevens team won the James River Christmas Sevens tournament in Richmond, VA, held annually in December.
 In February 2015, the side went on to win the Bowl Championship at the Las Vegas Invitational with a record of four wins and two losses.

-In the Fall of 2016, the club moved up to Division 1AA Chesapeake Collegiate Rugby Conference.
+In the fall of 2016, the club moved up to Division 1AA Chesapeake Collegiate Rugby Conference.

 In 2019, the club won its first Cherry Blossom Tournament Championship since 2014, beating D1 conference rivals Towson and Maryland in the process.

 In 2020, the club dropped down to the Division II Mid-Atlantic Rugby Conference in National Collegiate Rugby.

 In the 2021/22 season, the year after the COVID-19 pandemic, the club won five trophies.
 In the fall of 2021, the 15s team won the Mid-Atlantic Regional Conference (MARC) and lost in the Elite Eight of the National Championship.
 In the spring of 2022, the club won the Cherry Blossom Tournament, Capitol Cup, and the MARC 7s Championship.
 The 7s team lost in the Elite Eight of the National Championship 7s tournament, too.

+In the spring 2023 season, the team achieved a string of four consecutive conference championships by defeating Scranton in the MARC 7s championship.
+This victory sent GURFC to the nationals tournament in Boyds, Maryland, where the team achieved a joint 3/4 place with Norwich following a close semi-final defeat to NC State.
+This came after victories over UNCW, University of Chicago, and Memphis.